 1. Start Menu

 The next stable build of Windows 11 will finally bring App Folders to the Start Menu.
 It was one of the most requested features from the Windows community, and Microsoft listened to the feedback.
 You can now drag an app onto another app in the Start menu to create app folders.
 You can also rename the folder, just like you could do in Windows 10.
-So this is one of the new features on Windows 11 22H2 updates.
+So this is one of the new features in the latest Windows 11 2022 update.

 More Pins, Fewer Recommendations